 From there, things only got better.
 “I'll never forget when I got an email from Danielle telling me I'd received an offer from a publisher – I was completely over the moon.
 There was definitely some screaming and dancing involved, which scared my dog a little.
 Then when I signed my contract with Pan Macmillan, I celebrated all over again.
 Multiple times.
 I'm still pinching myself, to be honest.”

-That deal is in fact a two-book deal – for the story that was submitted and another that she is currently in the “thinking” stage of.
+That deal was in fact a two-book deal – for the story that was submitted and another that she was in the “thinking” stage of.
+They have both been published and are available right now.
 “I’m re-establishing my routine of writing in the mornings.
 Like so many writers with full-time jobs or other commitments, I fit it in where I can.”

 “I've always dreamed of being a published author, but I've also always been riddled with self-doubt, so it felt impossible to me,” admits Jenna.
 For her, the prospect of pouring so much time, energy, and emotions into something on the very tiny chance it would ever be published felt very daunting.
 The turning point was when she let go of the angst about ever being published, and just enjoyed the writing.